 To understand how somatic therapy helps with chronic pain, we need to recognize the complex relationship between pain, trauma, and the nervous system.

-Chronic pain isn’t just about tissue damage—it involves heightened nervous system sensitivity that can persist long after initial injuries heal.
+Chronic pain isn’t just about tissue damage.
+It involves heightened nervous system sensitivity that can persist long after initial injuries heal.
 This sensitization can be triggered or intensified by traumatic experiences, ongoing stress, and emotional distress.

 Many people with chronic pain develop conditioned responses.
 Over time, the brain creates pain signals in anticipation of movement, creating a cycle where fear of pain increases tension, creating more pain.